Profilers

 line_profiler and kernprof are excellent tools to have in your toolbox.

-Additionally, if you do not like cProfile we can also recommend py-spy which is
+Additionally, if you do not like cProfile we also recommend py-spy, which is

 another open-source profiling tool for Python programs.